watson-developer-cloud/assistant-toolkit/conversational-skills/README.md

 Pro-code creators of conversational skills must do the following:
 (1) Register a conversational skill provider
-(2) Implement the [client-side endpoints](procode-endpoints.md) to the written specification on their personal host (3) Create a skill-backed action either through the API or through the watsonx Assistant UI*.
+(2) Implement the [client-side endpoints](procode-endpoints.md) to the written specification on their personally hosted environment
+(3) Create a skill-backed action either through the API or through the watsonx Assistant UI*.